FernandoBDAF/gamification-sweai/DESIGN.md

   - **Vertical lane** with soft guide lines to align nodes at each **dependency level** (same depth = same horizontal line).
   - Internal scroll allowed **only if** the column exceeds viewport height; otherwise full page scroll is vertical.
   - **No free-form dragging**; nodes are positioned by layout engine.
+- **Presentation (canonical)**:
+  - Prefer translucent **column container overlays** with a label pill showing cluster name and %.
+  - Traditional DOM headers are optional and should not disrupt the path layout.

 ### D) Node Card (N\*)